IshaCodes04/Imp-Backend-Lectures/Razorpay-1/readme.md

 - create getproduct controller and export it
 - create get api for fetch product in routes
 - install npm i cors
-- req cors in app.js -> and use cors
+- req cors in app.js -> and use cors in app.js

 *Now we create frontend for fetch product*

 - Create frontend folder ->  npm create vite@latest
 - npm i -> install npm i axios
+- import axios, useState, useEffect and use it in app.jsx